Learn how to set up supervised mode for iOS using Apple Configurator 2 with a quick step-by-step guide.

-For an effectual management of iOS devices, supervision is recommended.
-Supervision enforces the devices to enroll into an Apple MDM solution thereby granting granular control of managed devices to IT admins.
+For the effectual management of iOS devices, supervision is recommended.
+Supervision enforces the devices to enroll into an Apple MDMsolution thereby granting granular control of managed devices to IT admins.

 iOS devices can be supervised using Apple Configurator 2 (AC2) or Apple Device Enrollment Program (DEP).
 In this article, we’ll learn how to enable supervised mode on iOS using Apple Configurator 2.

-Apple Configurator is a free to use Mac OSX tool which is used by enterprises to deploy iPads, iPhones, iPod Touch, and Apple TV devices using a physical USB connection.
-Using Apple Configurator, supervised mode can be enabled on company-owned iOS devices with ease.
+Apple Configurator is a free-to-use Mac OSX tool that is used by enterprises to deploy iPads, iPhones, iPod Touch, and Apple TV devices using a physical USB connection.
+Using Apple Configurator, the supervised mode can be enabled on company-owned iOS devices with ease.
 With Apple Configurator 2, administrators can configure company policies, install apps and enforce security restrictions on devices before handing them over to the end-users.

 Let us look at the step-by-step method to supervise iOS devices using Apple Configurator 2.